 The first plane was the model 336.
-Fixed gear, two seats, with two 195 hp engines and could carry 1,000 pounds of people and bags with full tanks of gas. this was 300 pounds more than a nice 182 Cessna could handle and only 5 knots faster.
+Fixed gear, four seats, with two 195 hp engines and could carry 1,000 pounds of people and bags with full tanks of gas. this was 300 pounds more than a nice 182 Cessna could handle and 15 knots faster.
 Easy to control.
 Relatively easy to fix.

 Then They gave it 210 hp engines and retractable gear.
-Then, pressurization and turbocharged engines.
-I don't know how they got all of the plumbing in there.
+Put 2 more seats in the back and made you choose weather you wanted people or bags there, Then pressurization and turbocharged engines.
+I don’t know how they got all of the plumbing in there.
 Just like the nimble little 240z and 911 evolved into more GT heavyweight speedsters, the 337 became stuffed to the gills with more stuff without making it larger.
 It was a fun plane that cruised swiftly and at high altitude but you did have to maintain an overstuffed GT at this point.

-So, designing more into a design that did not have any of this planned to begin with, left things hard to reach and that's the problem.
+So, designing more into a design that did not have any of this planned to begin with, left things hard to reach and that’s the problem.
+What became time consuming to repair became deferred maintenance and much more expensive for later.
 The design afforded the ability to pay a mechanic lots and lots of money over time to fix all of the little things that are hard to reach.
 Want a new boat or to get closer to retirement? find an airport with a few P337's and get to work.